Taynor/azure-databricks-datafactory-terraform/README.md

 - Choose Existing Azure Pipeline YAML file

 ![image](https://user-images.githubusercontent.com/59668937/174560365-fb67fd66-e148-4ff7-9c24-071b5e1a0c73.png)

 - Choose the respective branch (if different from the main branch) and select the Azure-Pipeline.yml file, and click on Continue

 ![image](https://user-images.githubusercontent.com/59668937/174560982-1abedf79-f1e4-47a0-ac59-4ec60da71d0c.png)

 - Click on Run

 ![image](https://user-images.githubusercontent.com/59668937/174561236-b1bb6689-d238-41dc-9e76-d4a72ad2fb5b.png)

 - The pipeline will begin to run

 ![image](https://user-images.githubusercontent.com/59668937/174561385-3f70ff67-aa9b-4a93-aaf5-65afcff6c766.png)

 - The checkov task will require the engineer to approve the checkov report, click in Stage to review ther report output

 ![image](https://user-images.githubusercontent.com/59668937/174561610-b0cbc6d1-5706-470b-9606-5aacc2d48ff4.png)

 - Click on Bash to expose the report to the verbose screen on the right hand side

 ![image](https://user-images.githubusercontent.com/59668937/174561916-d5cb1c71-938e-4fa9-abfb-f7378d9896f2.png)

 - Review the report to ensure you're happy with the results before proceeding

 ![image](https://user-images.githubusercontent.com/59668937/174562056-35b2bec4-8f10-46cf-bfed-57ad4ada7bcb.png)

 - Once the review is complete, click on ManualValidation under the check_checkov_results nesting

 ![image](https://user-images.githubusercontent.com/59668937/174562366-0839ad7c-2a37-4b0e-95ad-92922b198190.png)

 - Click on Review on the right hand side

 ![image](https://user-images.githubusercontent.com/59668937/174562483-aed692ac-31df-4def-bdc9-032e660f2500.png)

 - Enter a comment to reflect the checkov report assessment, and click on Resume

 ![image](https://user-images.githubusercontent.com/59668937/174562665-d6791403-1945-4daa-b933-5768268dfdc6.png)

 - The pipleine will continue to run, it will take approximately 30 minutes to complete.
-Afterward go into the Azure Portal to start using the solution.
+Afterward go into the Azure Portal to start using the solution

 ![image](https://user-images.githubusercontent.com/59668937/174558791-9b7f0b72-7852-4c65-adb3-eeacbf347c0f.png)